dstodev/palworld-server/README.md

 To forcefully stop the server, attach to the server screen `screen -r palworld` and press `CTRL+C`.

+## Ports

+The server uses the following ports:

+- `UDP 8211` (Game)
+- `TCP 27015` (RCON)

+These ports are configurable in `./docker/.env`.

 ## RCON

-This environment supports RCON for sending commands to the server.
+This environment supports RCON for sending commands to the server:

+`./script/send-rcon.sh MyRconCommand`

+This script assumes the server is accessible via `localhost`, but the underlying C++ client `./rcon/main.cxx` supports sending messages to any host.

+To use `send-rcon.sh`, you must first set an RCON password.
-Without an RCON password, you cannot:
+**Without an RCON password, you cannot**:

 - Gracefully stop the server using `./script/stop-server.sh`, because it uses RCON to send the shutdown command.